-WATCH: White House To Hold Coronavirus Briefing Amid Stimulus Bill Uncertainty
+WATCH: White House Holds Coronavirus Briefing Amid Rescue Bill Uncertainty

 Wednesday marks day 10 of the 15-day period of the White House's "15 Days To Slow The Spread initiative."

-The president also was expected to participate in a phone call with non-profit organizations on the COVID-19 response Wednesday afternoon.
+The president also took part in a phone call with non-profit organizations on the COVID-19 response Wednesday afternoon.